 The key here is to introduce people to your values and explain what you’re about, rather than trying to force a sale down their throat.

 If you try to push your services straight away, people will more than likely switch off.

 This is your chance to sell people on who you are and why they should choose your services over a competitors’ from a values point of view.

 2. New Service Launches

-This can be a no-brainer for any business launching a new product or service, or even just repackaging an old one.
+This can makes perfect sense for any business launching a new product or service, or even just repackaging an old one.

 The most logical thing to do here is enroll people into an email sequence who have shown an interest in a similar service before, as well as enrolling current customers who have bought something that works as a cross-sell to the new product.

-If you’re a food production company, for example, and you’re launching a new doughnut, you could target everyone who has purchased doughnuts in the past, as well as everyone who has viewed your cakes range page online.
+If you’re a food production company, for example, and you’re launching a new doughnut, you could run a marketing automation campaign to everyone who has purchased doughnuts in the past, as well as everyone who has viewed your cakes range page online.

 3. Website Behaviour

 Website Behaviour sequences are a great idea for any business looking to engage people they already have details for who are revisiting the site time and time again.